 Intervention support for targeted groups of children needing extra help to boost pupils’ learning and help them reach their potential.

-Speech and language therapy.
+Speech and language therapy and assessments.

 Contribution to the salaries of teaching assistants and specialist teachers.